Using Microsoft Excel for Presentations Instead of PowerPoint

-If you’re doing a presentation, you’ve got to use PowerPoint.
+If you’re doing a presentation, you have to use PowerPoint or Keynote.

 Or that, at any rate, seems to be the law in the corporate world.
 Still, have you ever given the matter more thought?
 If your presentations are going to consist almost entirely of tables, data and numbers, is there really any point in copying over all that data into a presentation?